Stellac2021/kickstarter_analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+:point_right:What are two conclusions you can draw about the Outcomes based on Launch Date?

-:point_right:There are two conclusions that can be drawn based on the graphic above:
+There are two conclusions that can be drawn based on the graphic above:

     1. Summer has more successful campaings with May having the highest.
     2. Failure has no relation with launch date.

-- What can you conclude about the Outcomes based on Goals?
+:point_right:What can you conclude about the Outcomes based on Goals?

-:point_right:Using the chart above, as the goal size increases, the success rate decreases while the failure increases.
+    Using the chart above, as the goal size increases, the success rate decreases while the failure increases.
 However, there is an interesting twist in the goal range of 35000 to  44999.
 This may indicate a sweet spot to set goals.

-- What are some limitations of this dataset?
+:point_right:What are some limitations of this dataset?

-:point_right:There maybe outside influence that were not captured in this dataset that helps explains the success or failure of the campaigns.
+    There maybe outside influence that were not captured in this dataset that helps explains the success or failure of the campaigns.

-- What are some other possible tables and/or graphs that we could create?
+:point_right:What are some other possible tables and/or graphs that we could create?

-:point_right: Below are the 3 possible tables and/or graphs we could possibly create:
+    Below are the 3 possible tables and/or graphs we could possibly create:

     1. Outcome by country
     2. Outcome by staff pick